Chart Color Schemes

 Health performance in Stafford Heights is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Stafford Heights faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly more so among older cohorts.
+Stafford Heights faces significant health challenges with common health conditions somewhat prevalent across all age groups, but to a slightly higher degree among older cohorts.

-Approximately 57% of the total population (~4,182 people) have private health cover.
+Approximately 57% of the total population (~4,182 people) has private health cover.
 The most common medical conditions are mental health issues and arthritis, affecting 9.7% and 8.1% of residents respectively.
-About 64.9% of residents report being completely free from medical ailments, compared to 69.1% across Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over at 20.2%, with 1,483 people falling into this category, compared to the 16.6% in Greater Brisbane.
+However, 64.9% of residents declare themselves completely clear of medical ailments, compared to 69.1% across Greater Brisbane.
+As of 2016 data, 20.2% of residents are aged 65 and over (1,483 people), higher than the 16.6% in Greater Brisbane.
 Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health